Deploy Kuma on Docker

 echo 'type: MeshTrafficPermission

-name: allow-demo-app-from-gateway
+name: allow-demo-app-from-edge-gateway

 mesh: default